 THE MAJOR ARCANA

-Here are the traditional Tarot Major Arcana Card Meanings:
+Here are the traditional meaning of tarot cards for the Major Arcana Cards:

 - 0. THE FOOL: Youthful folly, innocence, blinded by ignorance, listen to warnings, the novice.

 - 1. THE MAGICIAN.
 Self-control, skill, action, taking charge.

 - 2. THE HIGH PRIESTESS.
 Intuition, wisdom, mysteries, secrets, tenacity.